renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

         modifiers from situation as appropriate.

   - Passive Tests: Usually, characters will use their skills actively.
-    Sometimes, the GM will roll a test on behalf of the player—for example, to see if they have noticed something (a Perception test), realized something (a COG\*3 test), or has some piece of knowledge (a Profession, Craft or Knowledge check).
+    Sometimes, the GM will roll a test on behalf of the player — for example, to see if they have noticed something (a Perception test), realized something (a COG\*3 test), or has some piece of knowledge (a Profession, Craft or Knowledge check).
 These are *Passive Tests*,